2. Chapter 1

-It was about two hours later when she found herself freed from duties and standing beneath an arc grown with lilac-coloured trailing plants, breathing in the cool air.
+It was about two hours later that she found herself freed from duties, coming to stand beneath an arbor grown with lilac-coloured trailing plants.
 The veil that had covered her hair was now upon her shoulders, worn as one might a shawl, and a thick plait went almost to the middle of her back, dark as rich-brown lebethron-wood.
 The night was quiet and black and starless, yet the moon shone white and cold in the sky.
-She closed her eyes and concentrated on the simple act of inhaling and exhaling, emptying her mind of distracting thoughts.
-Her precious moments of repose however were punctuated by slow, solid footfalls; her lids fluttered open and she spun on her heel.
+The healer allowed the latticework to support some of her weight, closing her eyes and concentrating on the simple act of breathing.
+Too soon, it seemed, solid footfalls punctuated the silence.
+Her lids fluttered open and she spun on her heel.

-Faramir accepted the cup gratefully; even when no words were spoken, his cousin had always had the innate ability to sense when one was unwell, and strove to help if she could.
+Faramir accepted the cup gratefully: even when no words were spoken, his cousin could always at a glance sense when one was unwell, and strove to help if she could.
 And in truth, he had come to the Houses with half a mind to seek her out and ask for a draught to ease his jadedness.
 With a warm smile he conveyed his gratitude and took a long sip.
 Then, as he swallowed, a grimace of distaste warped his features.

 "I am glad you are well."
-Idrin's kind gaze softened her sobering voice, and for a while she said no more.
+Idrin's voice sobered and for a while she said no more.
 "Now, what news from Ithilien?"